Anemnox/GIS-Game/README.md

 - github

 ## Acknowledgment

-Thank you to Prof. Bo Zhao and TA Stevan Bao for teaching me the tools and skillsets to create this sort of map application and allowing creativity for this final project!
+Thank you to Prof. Bo Zhao and TA Stevan Bao for teaching the tools and skillsets to create this sort of map application and allowing creativity for this final project!